sandeepbassioec/eaip/docs/state-continuation.md

 - Full-text + contextual indexing
 - GitHub-friendly structure
 - A master `index.md` will be generated **at the very end**
+- TOGAF-style architectural artifacts are explicitly captured
+- Architecture decisions are linked to goals, constraints, and outcomes
+- The platform’s own architecture is modeled inside EAVIP as a reference implementation
+- EAVIP serves as its own living case study

 ---